Van-QA/playwright-typescript/README.md

 2. Make sure you have `node.js` installed.
 If you don't, please visit [official website](https://nodejs.org/en/download/) for instructions
 3. Run `npm install` to install node modules
-4. That's it, now you can run tests with `npm run test` - it will run test in 3 browsers (chromium, firefox, webkit) in parallel.
+4. That's it, now you can run tests with `npm run test`

 If you want to run it in headed mode, then change configuration to `headless: true` in `playwright.config.js`